simh/simh/README.md

     RQ has new disk types: RC25, RCF25, RA80
-    RQ device has a settable controller type (RQDX3, UDA50, KLESI, RUX50) RQ disks default to Autosize without regard to disk type DMC11 DDCMP DECnet device simulation from Rob Jarratt.
+    RQ device has a settable controller type (RQDX3, UDA50, KLESI, RUX50) RQ disks default to Autosize without regard to disk type RQ disks on PDP11 can have RAUSER size beyond 2GB DMC11 DDCMP DECnet device simulation from Rob Jarratt.
 Up to 4 DMC11 devices are supported.
     DZ on Unibus systems can have up to 256 ports (default of 32), on Qbus systems 128 port limit (default of 16).